Trinity Columbia Dual Degree Programme

 All students need to engage with their module coordinators and check Blackboard to confirm details around any reassessments that involve continuous forms of assessment.
 Students will need to monitor their emails and MyTCD for any formally scheduled examinations at reassessment.

-Senior Fresh students who are required to sit an exam for Trinity Reassessments should also contact the Trinity Columbia Dual B.A. programme officer and their Columbia Advisor, after results are published in late May/early June, to discuss possible Trinity Reassessments arrangements.
+Senior Fresh students who are required to sit an exam for Trinity reassessments should also contact the Trinity Columbia Dual Degree programme team at TCD and their Columbia Advisor, after results are published in late May/early June, to discuss possible Trinity reassessments arrangements.

 Where can I go if I need general advice on completing coursework and assessments at Trinity?